 Four: Review documents when they come in for accuracy and completeness

-Some projects require custom forms or reports, such as certified payroll.
-When these come in, make sure the forms are filled in correctly and completely, and that all the information meets the requirements of the contract.
+Some projects demand custom forms or reports, such as certified payroll.
+When you receive these, make sure the forms are filled in correctly and completely, and that all the information meets the requirements of the contract.

 Lien waivers need to be reviewed to make sure the correct form has been used.
 Some states have specific language that must be included on all waivers.
-Make sure they have been signed by a person with authority for the company, and that the waiver has been notarized, if required.
-Also check dates, especially with notarizations.
+Make sure they have been signed by a person with authority for the company, and that the waiver has been notarized if necessary.
+Also, check dates, especially with notarizations.
 The notary and signature dates must match, or the notary is not valid.

 If you find that the documents that have been submitted are not correct, immediately return them to the contractor for correction.
-Don’t save them into your system until the corrected forms have been returned and approved.
+Do not save them in your system until the corrected forms have been returned and approved.

 Five: Regularly check expiration dates

 It is important to regularly check the expiration dates for insurance policies and licenses.
-A good rule is to verify that all active contractors are complying at least once a month.
-Doing this before sending payment creates an incentive for contractors to send in documents quickly.
+A good practice is to verify that all active contractors are complying at least once a month.
+You want contractors to send in documents quickly, so confirming your contractors are complying before the submission of payment creates an incentive to fast-track the process.

-Some software packages have the capability to send reminders when documents have expired.
+Some software packages can send reminders when documents have expired.
 Take advantage of these features when they are available, as they will help keep your contractors in compliance with little to no effort on your end.
+In other words, you can use software to verify COIs instead of having to reach out to a broker.

 Six: Notify contractors when documents are not in compliance